bbauska/Coursera-Bootstrap/readme.md

 4. The <b><i>fourth (and last)</i></b> module deals with <b>Bootstrap</b> and the
     <b>JQuery</b> and various <b>dev tools</b>.

 	a.
-We\'ll, in particular, look at how Bootstrap and JQuery interact and how you can write JQuery and JavaScript code in order to control your Bootstrap JavaScript component.
+We&apos;ll, in particular, look at how Bootstrap and JQuery interact and how you can write JQuery and JavaScript code in order to control your Bootstrap JavaScript component.